 Students must make a genuine attempt at ALL assessment tasks.
-Failure to complete less than 50% of assessment tasks will result immediately in an 'N' determination for that course.

-Students who do not comply with the assessment requirements will not have a moderated assessment mark or an examination mark awarded.
+Failure to complete at least 50% of assessment tasks will result in an 'N' determination for that course.
+Students who are 'N" determined will not have a moderated mark or an examination mark awarded on their ROSA nor HSC.
 (ACE Manual)